syedmohsinbukhari/BookSummaries/ThePragmaticProgrammer/README.md

 ### 4.2.
 Dead Programs Tell No Lies

+* If there is an error, something very, very bad has happened

+* Do not catch the exception and re-raise, let the exceptions automatically propagate

+* **_Crash Early (Tip 38)_**

 * Check things often and terminate the program if things go awry

+* A dead program normally does a lot less damage than a crippled one

 ### 4.3.
 Assertive Programming